 With a private investment of 1.5 million dollars, in December 2016 the first Habitat Bank in Colombia and Latin America was launched.

-To ensure effective offsets, it is expected that the Habitat Bank - Meta will secure permanent and sustainable conservation results for a 30 years term.
+To ensure effective offsets, it is expected that Meta´s Habitat Bank will secure permanent and sustainable conservation results for a 30 years term.

-Below is a video that briefly explains how the Habitat Bank - Meta works:
+Below is a video that briefly explains how Meta´s Habitat Bank works:

 First Habitat Bank for Colombia

-If your work, project or activity is in any of the blue areas of the maps that appear on the side, youcan comply with its environmental obligations in this Habitat Bankderived from compulsory investments of no less than 1% or compensation for loss of biodiversity, both mandatory and voluntary.
+If your work, project or activity is located in any of the blue areas of the maps that appear on the side, you can comply with your environmental obligations derived from mandatory investments of no less than 1% or biodiversity loss offsets, both mandatory and voluntary, in this Habitat Bank.

-For additional information you can contact us or leave your questions through the tab de Contact.
+For additional information you can contact us or leave your questions through Contact tab.

 of the area